Idelalisib (By mouth)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- Missed dose: If you miss a dose, you may still take it up to 6 hours after the time you normally take it.
-However, if it is more than 6 hours, skip the missed dose and go back to your regular dosing schedule.
-Do not take extra medicine to make up for a missed dose.
+- Missed dose: If you miss a dose and it is less than 6 hours from your usual dose, take the missed dose and go back to your regular schedule.
+If you miss a dose and it is more than 6 hours from your usual dose, skip the missed dose and go back to your regular dosing schedule.
+Do not use extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.